CCurl/s3/README.md

 |XXX|  (a--b)     Copies XXX to address a, b is the next address after the NULL terminator.
-z      (a--)      ZTYPE: Output the formatted string at address a (see "). t      (a--)      TYPE: Output the string at address a (no formatting). xK?    (--f)      TODO: f: 1 if a character is waiting in the input buffer, else 0. xK@    (--c)      TODO: c: next character from the input buffer.
+z      (a--)      ZTYPE: Output the formatted string at address a (see "). t      (a--)      TYPE: Output the string at address a (no formatting). k?     (--f)      TODO: f: 1 if a character is waiting in the input buffer, else 0. k@     (--c)      TODO: c: next character from the input buffer.
 If no character, wait.

 *** CONDITIONS/LOOPS/FLOW CONTROL ***